katiesun138/cmdf24/README.md

 - an interactive map to find nearby clinics
 - an anonymous forum to ask questions to health practitioners

-Disclaimer: we used Cohere for the chatbot and required a key that is not included in this repo.
-If you run this project locally and want the full chat integration, you should use your own key.
+Disclaimer: we used Cohere for the chatbot and required an API key that is not included in this repo.
+If you run this project locally and want the full chat integration, you should use your own API key and add it to a .env file in the server directory.
 Be aware that Cohere requires extra training on sensitive data to be fully safe for this topic.

+The same goes for the Google Maps API we used for our interactive map.
+You should use your own API key and add it to a .env file in the frontend directory

 # Getting Started with Create React App